Assylzhan-a/company-task/README.md

    ```
    make run
    ```

-That's it!
 The application and all its dependencies (PostgreSQL, Kafka, etc.) will start up using Docker Compose.

 ## API Endpoints